 Bit by bit, letter by letter that they exchanged, Genesis began to see herself as her sponsors saw her – a person who is cared for and valued.

 “My life has changed with sponsorship,” she says.
 “The letters from my sponsor make me feel grateful and happy because in their words they encourage me.
 On important dates like Christmas or my birthday I receive messages that fill me with emotion, and I feel loved.”

 Free to be:

 Poverty is not one dimensional – it’s the combination of poverty’s root causes that create a formidable barrier to change.
-It takes a multi-pronged approach to overcome it, and that’s why a layered response that strengthens not just a child, but their family and their whole community, is at the heart of child sponsorship.
+It takes a multi-prolonged approach to overcome it, and that’s why a layered response that strengthens not just a child, but their family and their whole community, is at the heart of child sponsorship.
 Genesis is living proof.